ex0-tekk/Diabolist-VR/README.md

 ### **5b - RLE-SiC-Mihail Monsters**

+DVR uses several monster mods at its core which have either been repaired or enhanced with xEdit and CAO (or both), and to optimize and minimize any 4k textures down to 1k or 2k: Hosting over 50 Mihail Monsters, along with Rogue Like Encounters(RLE), Skyrim Immersive Creatures(SiC), Scary Night Spawner(SNS) and Creepy Zombies(CZ).. additionally, Skyrim Underground has it's own set of monsters spread out between 2 massive underground dungeons

+RLE provides 3 Combat modules to pick from and DVR uses the Clean Combat Module, which only alters the enemy combat styles, this module adds NO further difficulty, and it lets Fine-Tuned Challenge handle all base difficulty aspects

 ---

-### DVR uses several monster mods at its core which have either been repaired or enhanced with xEdit and CAO (or both), and to optimize and minimize any 4k textures down to 1k or 2k: Hosting over 50 Mihail Monsters, along with Rogue Like Encounters(RLE), Skyrim Immersive Creatures(SiC), Scary Night Spawner(SNS) and Creepy Zombies(CZ).. additionally, Skyrim Underground has it's own set of monsters spread out between 2 massive underground dungeons

-### RLE provides 3 Combat modules to pick from and DVR uses the Clean Combat Module, which only alters the enemy combat styles, this module adds NO further difficulty, and it lets Fine-Tuned Challenge handle all base difficulty aspects

----

-### **RLE Combat Features, Quoted From Nexus**
+**RLE Combat Features, Quoted From Nexus:**

 - **RAID ADDS:** Dragons (and many other creatures) now have mmo-style adds which spawn mid-fight, regular dragons get two or more dragonlings at 50% health, Alduin gets dragonlings at 50% and 2 or more Blackguards of Akatosh (black daedroths wielding daedric greatswords) at 25%.